ridhi-asn/insurance-bootstrap-regression/README.md

 bootstrap regression analysis.

 ### Results
-BMI has a statistically significant positive relationship with charges.
+BMI has a statistically significant positive relationship with insurance charges.
 The effect of BMI on insurance charges is stronger for smokers than non-smokers.

 ### Full Analysis @